 - Senior Professional in Human Resources (SPHR)

 - Senior Professional in Human Resources – International (SPHRi)

 - Global Professional in Human Resources (GPHR)

-Human Resources Coordinator, Iowa State University – The position requires a bachelor’s degree and 2 years of related experience; or a master’s degree and related experience.
+Human Resources Coordinator, Iowa State University – The position requires a bachelor’s degree and two years of related experience; or a master’s degree and related experience.

 Human Resources Specialist, The University of Iowa – A bachelor’s degree in human resources management or business administration or related field, or an equivalent combination of education and experience is required.

 Human Resources Coordinator, Northeast Iowa Community College – Required is a bachelor’s degree in human resources, business, management, organizational development, or related field.